openjs-foundation/cross-project-council/conduct/COC_PROCESS_FOR_COC_TEAM.md

-This document defines how the the OpenJS Foundation implements its code of conduct.
+This document defines how the OpenJS Foundation implements its code of conduct.

 If you want to report an incident, go to [code-of-conduct.openjsf.org][CoC].